mattes337/morag-ui/__tests__/ENDPOINTS.md

   - 400: URL and realmId required, or no database servers configured
   - 401: Authentication required
   - 500: URL processing failed
-- Notes: Always sends webhook URL for progress updates; stores markdown content in database
+- Notes: Always sends webhook URL for progress updates; stores markdown content in database; automatically detects document type and subType from URL and filename

 ## Search Endpoints